Heterocrossa exochana: Description

 This species was described by Meyrick as follows:

+H. exochana can possibly be confused with H. morbida but the male of H. exochana has much longer porrected palpi.

 Distribution

-This species is endemic to New Zealand.
-Other than its type locality of Nelson, this species has been collected in Masterton, Wellington, Christchurch, Dunedin and Invercargill.
+H. exochana is endemic to New Zealand and has been observed in both the North and South Islands.
+Other than its type locality of Nelson, H. exochana has been collected in Masterton, Wellington, Christchurch, Dunedin and Invercargill.
 The species has also been collected in Fiordland and Hawkes Bay.
+Hudson regarded it as an uncommon species.

 Biology and behaviour

-The adults of this moth are on the wing in from September to May.
-This species is attracted to light.
+The adults of this moth are on the wing from September to May.
+The adult moths are attracted to light.

 Host species

-The larvae of this species feed on the fruits of Muehlenbeckia species.
+The larvae feed on the fruits of Muehlenbeckia species.